 Back homeFull StoryGalleryReadContact

-Stone benches set out with trammel points and built as proper structures — bluestone tops, limestone legs — not decorative lumps with seats attached.
+A series of stone benches across Northwest Michigan, set out with trammel points and built as proper structures — bluestone tops, limestone legs — not decorative lumps with seats attached.

 The eye can tell when an ellipse is only pretending.
 These benches were set out from two foci using trammel points, then built to that geometry rather than approximated with tangent arcs.